spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 `foo`.`w`(`"hello"`)

+For advanced compilation Google Closure Compiler is very aggressive renaming to minimize code size

 !SLIDE

-What happened?
-In `:advanced` optimizations Google Closure Compiler can rename any names and doesn't know about `bar` method on `foo`
-Solution: tell Google Closure Compiler what names it's not allowed to rename (externs file)
+To correct this Google Closure Compiler needs to know what names it's not allowed to mangle

-!SLIDE
+This happens via an "externs" (external) file

 Our Externs File

     @@@javascript
+    var foo = {};
     foo.bar = function() {};

 !SLIDE